geekie/navigator/README.md

 The components rendered will receive a `navigator` prop that contains the commands to navigate through screens.

-### `withNavigator(Component)`

-`withNavigator` is a higher order component that injects the `navigator` prop to the wrapped `Component`.
-This is useful if you need it in a deeply nested component or you can't pass the prop from the screen component.

 ### `NavigatorProvider`

-This is useful if you're rendering screens wrapped with `withNavigator` but doesn't want to render the whole navigator, or would like to pass a mocked navigator prop to check calls.
+This is useful if you're rendering screens wrapped with `withNavigator` or that use `useNavigator` but doesn't want to render the whole navigator, or would like to pass a mocked navigator prop to check calls.

 ```js
 const test = render(